Explaining the Difference: "For" and "Since"

 Because it refers to a starting point, "since" is used in the perfect tense.

-I have been at the airport since yesterday.
+I've been at the airport since noon.

 "For," however, can be used to talk about any time.
 Try asking your student if they can change the previous example to refer to a past, present or future situation.